samarthvyas11/ProgrammingPractice/Codechef/INTEST/README.md

 # APPROACH

-Initialy, Consider count to be zero.
+Initially, Consider count to be zero.

 step -1 As the number of dividend arrives check whether it is completely divisible by divisor